silversub/terraform/tutorials/install_redhat_openshift.md

    {: pre}

-## Lesson 3: Deploy the Red Hat OpenShift Container Platform on IBM Cloud
+## Lesson 3: Deploy Red Hat OpenShift Container Platform on your classic infrastructure
 {: #deploy_openshift}

-Deploy the Red Hat OpenShift Container Platform on the {{site.data.keyword.Bluemix_notm}} infrastructure that you created earlier.
+Deploy Red Hat OpenShift Container Platform on the {{site.data.keyword.cloud_notm}} classic infrastructure resources that you created earlier.
 {: shortdesc}

 During the deployment the following cluster components are set up and configured: